Why do the Mollydooker Shake?

 Are Mollydooker wines vegetarian and vegan friendly?

 In our white wines, we use skim milk as a gentle fining agent to remove any undesirable structural components.
 So our whites are vegetarian friendly, but not vegan friendly.
-In our red wines, we don’t use any additives that are derived from animal products, so vegans and vegetarians can definitely enjoy!
+In our still red wines, we don’t use any additives that are derived from animal products, so vegans and vegetarians can definitely enjoy!